odo-network/sequelize-binary-uuid/README.md

 ## Using the `BINARY` type

-If you wish to construct your own binary type and/or binary UUID values, you can follow the example below:
+If you wish to construct your own binary type and/or binary UUID values, you can follow the example below.

 ```javascript
 import Sequelize from "sequelize";